 For standard 3-credit hour in-person courses, skipping one 1.5-hour or 1.0-hour regular class meeting(s) without providing an alternative means of instruction still meets state credit hour requirements.
-The Vice-Chair should be immediately notified of instructor absences greater than one session so alternative instruction or additional requirements can be implemented.
+The Vice-Chair should be immediately notified of instructor absences greater than requirements can be implemented.